-Human Resources is Company's greatest strength and foundation for long-term success.
+Selan understands that Human Resource refers to the talents and energies of people and respect and trust is a prerequisite for dealing with people.
 SELAN has always considered its employees as its key resource and the major driving force behind the performance and success of the Company.
-Selan promotes a good work morale and encourages its employees to show their coworkers and others appropriate respect, tolerance and a pleasant manner.
-Building of managerial and technical competencies is an area of constant focus.
-It has a simple hierarchy system, due to which the decision- making process becomes quicker and simpler, mitigating the losses due to lengthy and time-consuming decision- making processes.
+Selan promotes a good work morale and encourages its employees to show their co-workers and others appropriate respect, tolerance, harmony and a pleasant manner.
+Human Resource Development is a continuous process and building of managerial and technical competencies is an area of constant focus.
+It has a simple hierarchy system, due to which the decision- making process becomes quicker and simpler, mitigating the losses due to lengthy and timeconsuming decision- making processes.
 Our Company believes that it is the quality and dynamism of its Human Resource that will enable it to make a significant contribution in creating enlarged societal value and this is an integral part in charting the success story of the Company.
-The Company has a total strength of 29 employees as on 31 March 2019.
+The Company has a total strength of 28 employees as on 31 March 2020.
 We constantly strive to improve our operations, integrate our business through the value chain and optimize our performance through operational efficiencies and innovative technological solutions.
-We employ these tools to further ensure that our operations have a positive impact on our stakeholders and, more broadly, society.
+We employ these tools to further ensure that our operations have a positive impact on our stakeholders and more broadly on society.